vir-c/notes/FP/key_concepts.md

 ## Higher Order Functions (HOF)

 In FP, a function is a first class citizen of the language, i.e. it's just another value.
+**HOFs are functions that either take functions as parameters, return functions or both**

 ``` javascript
 // higher order function